Chaos for foliated spaces and pseudogroups: Introduction

 Regarding examples of chaotic foliated spaces (according to the definitions above), besides those appearing in~\cite{Churchill,BGZ}, the author was involved in the recent study of a hyperbolic version of the cut-and-project method of tiling theory~\cite{ABHNP}.
 This yields Delone subsets of $\mathbb{R}$ whose continuous hulls, which are naturally foliated spaces, are chaotic with respect to the natural action by translations.

 This discussion motivates the first contribution of the present paper: we introduce a suitable definition of sensitivity to initial conditions for foliated spaces.
 We phrase this definition in terms of \emph{holonomy pseudogroups}, which have long been used as dynamical models for foliations.
 A pseudogroup in a topological space $X$ is a collection of homeomorphisms between open subsets of $X$ containing the identity and closed under composition, inversion, restriction, and combination of partial maps (see Section~\ref{s:pseudogroup}).
 H.~Nozawa and the author have developed a slightly different dynamical model in order to define sensitivity and Devaney chaos for closed saturated subsets of the Gromov space of pointed colored graphs~\cite{BarralNozawa}.
 These subsets resemble singular foliations by graphs and do not admit a holonomy pseudogroup in the usual sense.
+On a very related note, Flores and M\v{a}ntoiu have recently studied the topological dynamics of groupoid actions.

 After some preliminary results in Section~\ref{s:preliminaries}, we discuss our definition of sensitivity for pseudogrous in Section~\ref{ss:sensitivityandchaos}: showing first why a naive approach fails, we follow the ideas present in~\cite{AlvarezCandel} in order to arrive at Definition~\ref{d:sensitivity}.
 We also provide definitions for almost equicontinuity and density of periodic orbits, making use of the latter to define Devaney chaos as follows: \begin{definition}[Devaney chaos for pseudogroups] A pseudogroup $\mathcal G\acts X$ is \emph{chaotic} if it is topologically transitive, has density of periodic orbits, and is sensitive to initial conditions. \end{definition}